tassa-yoniso-manasi-karoto/giita/README.md

         -d	dark mode, will use a white font on a dark background -f int
     	set font size (default 34)
-        -hint
+        -hint float
-    	suggests hints on where to catch one's breath in long compound words.
+    	suggests hints on where to catch one's breath in long compound words or list/enumerations missing proper punctuation.
-    	(disable with -hint=false) (default true)
+    	Superior values increase sensitivity as to what counts as a list.
+    	Reasonable range between 4 and 8, disabled with -hint 0. (default 4.5)
         -i string
     	path of input UTF-8 encoded text file
     	 (default: "input.txt" in directory of executable)